 Once you click the Optimize button, the calculations are made, then the results are displayed.

 The first table summarizes the generated model.
 The second table is the table of profiles

-The following table is the table of choice, it is in the sheet "CBC" and must be completed after individuals have been interviewed.
+The following table is the table of choice, found in the "CBC" sheet and must be completed after the individuals have been interviewed.
 The choices are between 1 and 3 for each individual.
 The numbers on the left of the table are associated with profiles of the profile table.

 The conjoint analysis tables can either be filled directly after interviewing individuals about their choices externally or directly using the individual sheets and automatic referencing of results.
 This is especially interesting in the context of CBC analysis because completing the overall table can be complex.

 Important: When using the optimize version of the design algorithm.
 Please check the validity of the design by responding to a set of question and running the model.
 If utilities are well displayed, then, you can make your respondents fill the rest of the table.